adonisjs/legacy.adonisjs.com/docs/docs/guides/database/07-migrations.md

 - You need to expose your database server to the internet, so that the GUI application on your computer can connect to the production database.
 - You cannot tie the database changes to your deployment workflow.
 Every deployment impacting the database will require manual intervention.
-- Their is no history of your tables.
+- There is no history of your tables.
 You do not know, when and how a database modification was done.

 ### Custom SQL Scripts
 Another option is to create SQL scripts and run them during the deployment process.
 However, you will have to manually build a tracking system to ensure that you are not running the previously ran SQL scripts.
 For example: